telerik/xaml-docs/controls/radwizard/events.md

 ## Navigation buttons events

 All of the event handlers for these events receive two arguments and are executed per wizard page.
-The sender argument contains __RadWizard__.
+The sender argument contains the __RadWizard__.
 This argument is of type object, but can be cast to the __RadWizard__ type.
 A __NavigationButtonsEventArgs__ object.
 This object has the __SelectedPageIndex__ property, which is used to get or set the selected page index.

 * __Previous__: Occurs when the __Previous__ button has been clicked.
 * __Next__: Occurs when the __Next__ button has been clicked.